diffplug/spotless/plugin-gradle/README.md

 ```
 /* Licensed under Apache-2.0 2017. */
 ```
-if build is launched in 2017
+if Spotless is launched in 2017

-The step will change the license according to the following rules
+The `licenseHeader` and `licenseHeaderFile` steps will generate license headers with automatic years from the base license header according to the following rules:
-* It replace the license using the current year when
+* A generated license header will be updated with the current year when
-	* The license is missing
+	* the generated license header is missing
-	* The license is not formatted correctly
+	* the generated license header is not formatted correctly
-* It will *not* replace the license when
+* A generated license header will _not_ be updated when
-	* The year variable is already present and is a single year, e.g. `/* Licensed under Apache-2.0 1990. */`
+	* a single year is already present, e.g.
+	`/* Licensed under Apache-2.0 1990. */`
-	* The year variable is already present and is a year span, e.g. `/* Licensed under Apache-2.0 1990-2003. */`
+	* a hyphen-separated year range is already present, e.g.
+	`/* Licensed under Apache-2.0 1990-2003. */`
+	* the `$YEAR` token is otherwise missing

 <a name="custom"></a>